Is exercise motivation a problem for you?

 Some women with bladder leakage during exercise benefit from wearing a Contiform vaginal device to support the urethra/bladder and reduce leakage.

-Exercising with a friend or partner is a great way of staying motivated and doing more than you might do on your own.
+Exercising with a friend or in a group is a great way of staying motivated and doing more than you might do on your own.

 Exercising with a like minded reliable friend can be a great source of support and ongoing encouragement helping you stay committed.

-There are many ways to track your progress that can be a great source of exercise motivation especially with our available technology.
+There are many ways to track your progress that can be a great source of exercise motivation especially with devices on our smart watches and fitness apps.

 Friends and family can be a great source of support and encouragement to exercise.